w3c/wot-thing-description/proposals/initial-connection/README.md

 ## TODOs

 - Move the "Process Stakeholder" definitions somewhere:
-  - Submitter: People who have submitted the user story, is interested in it and thus wants this story to be succesful.
+  - Submitter: People who have submitted the user story, is interested in it and thus wants this story to be successful.
   - Specification Writers: People from the TF who want to (or can) work on writing the specification text and corresponding resources.
   - Implementation Volunteers: People who want to implement this and contribute the results to the implementation report.
 The submitter is strongly encouraged to provide an implementation result.
   - Impacted: Entities that will be impacted by this.
-Impact type can be "implementation overhead", "security", "privacy", "accesibility" etc. and should be prefixed with `-` if it is a negative change, e.g. there is less implementation overhead but privacy issues arise.
+Impact type can be "implementation overhead", "security", "privacy", "accessibility" etc. and should be prefixed with `-` if it is a negative change, e.g. there is less implementation overhead but privacy issues arise.
 Some lists to look at: https://w3c.github.io/wot-usecases/#stakeholders , https://w3c.github.io/wot-security/#wot-threat-model-stakeholders

 ## User Stories